Fliplet/fliplet-cli/docs/REST-API/fliplet-datasources.md

 If your data source has defined specific permissions with security rules, additional steps must be taken to sign the requests:

-1. Ensure the `auth_token` being used is an **App Token** created via Fliplet Studio.
+1. Ensure the `auth_token` being used is an **API token** created via Fliplet Studio.
-2. Ensure the app for the created app token has access to the Data Source.
+2. Ensure the app for the created API token has access to the Data Source.
-3. **Add the `User-Agent: Fliplet Agent/REST-1.0` header to all requests.** as shown in the example below.
+3. Set up the relevant **security rules** for the API token (e.g. read/write access)

-Here is a sample cURL request that contains the header:
+Here is a sample cURL request requesting data for a data source:

 ```
 curl -X GET \
 	"https://api.fliplet.com/v1/data-sources/123/data/456" \
 	-H "Auth-token: eu--abcdef-123456678" \
-	-H "User-Agent: Fliplet Agent/REST-1.0"
 ```

 ---